-Effect on financial instruments held by the Scheme
+Effect off financial instrain Effect of imalicial metallicities field by the ochemic

--15%
+-15% +15%

 \$ \$

 31 December 2023 - -

 31 December 2022 (573,536,794) 573,536,794

 (d) Fair value measurement

 Financial assets and liabilities measured at fair value are categorised under a three-level hierarchy, reflecting the availability of observable market inputs when estimating the fair value.
 If different levels of inputs are used to measure a financial asset or liability's fair value, the classification within the hierarchy is based on the lowest level input that is significant to the fair value measurement.
 The three levels are: